Pasto

 Colombia's second-largest lake, 27 km east of Pasto at 2,760m elevation.
 Cold, misty, and surrounded by cloud forest.
 Take a boat to Isla de la Corota, a tiny island nature reserve with ancient trees.
 Trout restaurants line the lakeshore — a whole fried trout costs about 18,000 COP (~$5 USD).
 Bring a warm jacket.

 An active stratovolcano (4,276m) looming directly over Pasto.
-You can hike to the lower slopes for views, but the summit has been closed since its last eruption in 2010.
-The volcano is constantly monitored — don't attempt unauthorized summit hikes.
+You can hike to the lower slopes for views, but the summit has been closed since the 2010 eruptive period (with smaller activity continuing through 2014).
+The volcano is constantly monitored by SGC — don't attempt unauthorized summit hikes.
 The surrounding paramo landscape is beautiful, with frailejones and mountain wildflowers.

 The Ecuador border crossing at Ipiales (90 min from Pasto) has a massive commercial zone where Colombians and Ecuadorians trade goods.
 Cheap electronics, clothing, and household items.
 The experience is chaotic, loud, and fascinating.
 If you have a valid visa, crossing to Tulcan (Ecuador) for lunch is straightforward — bring your passport.